Sign In / Sign Out

 The Global Ethnohydrology Study is a transdisciplinary multi-year, multi-site program of research that examines the range of variation in local ecological knowledge of water issues, also known as “ethnohydrology.”
 It will focus on showing how factors, such as increasing urbanization, water scarcity and climate change, are related to changes in cultural ideas and knowledge.

-The Global Ethnohydrology Study is a transdisciplinary multi-year, multi-site program of research that examines the range of variation in local ecological knowledge of water issues, also known as “ethnohydrology.”
-Using cutting-edge systematic ethnographic methods drawn from anthropology that allow us to understand how and why culture (perceptions, norms and beliefs) is shaped ecologically and varies from person-to-person and place-to-place, we can better discern both the particularities and generalities about how we all see and respond to water issues, local and global.
-We focus on showing how factors, such as increasing urbanization, water scarcity and climate change, are related to changes in cultural ideas and knowledge.
-One outcome of the project has been innovation in how cultural data are collected, analyzed and interpreted in ways that allow meaningful comparison across diverse settings.
+The Global Ethnohydrology Study uses cutting-edge systematic ethnographic methods drawn from anthropology.
+These allow us to understand how and why culture (perceptions, norms and beliefs) is shaped ecologically and varies from person-to-person and place-to-place, we can better discern both the particularities and generalities about how we all see and respond to water issues, local and global.
+One additional outcome of the project has been innovation in how cultural data more generally are collected, analyzed and interpreted in ways that allow meaningful comparison across diverse settings.

 This innovative study was initiated in Phoenix, Arizona (United States), with funding from the United States National Science Foundation’s Decision Center for a Desert City (DCDC) and Central-Arizona Phoenix Long-Term Ecological Research Project (CAP LTER) programs.
 With the studies focused in Phoenix as its first phase, the Global Ethnohydrology Study has subsequently focused on examining cross-cultural understandings of water institutions, or the rules and norms used to distribute water, and water scarcity, including in relation to climate change, health and sustainability throughout the globe.

-Research is now being conducted in five ecologically, culturally and politically distinct world regions: tropical South America, North America, Europe, Asia and Oceania.
-We collect data each summer throughout the globe, with the assistance of global health and anthropology students from ASU.
-Undergraduate and graduate students are also collaborating in tool design and in data management and analysis in our lab.
+Research is being conducted in five ecologically, culturally and politically distinct world regions: tropical South America, North America, Europe, Asia and Oceania.
+We do most of our data collection each summer at multiple purposively selected site across the globe, with the assistance of global health and anthropology students from ASU.
+Undergraduate and graduate students are also collaborating in tool design and in data management and analysis in our lab, becoming trained how to do research.

 Water Sharing in the Wake of Disaster

-How do people living in cities work together to deal with serious water shortages in the wake of hurricanes or other dreadful natural disasters?
+How do people work together to deal with serious water shocks in the wake of hurricanes or other dreadful natural disasters?
 Do prior experiences of living with water shortage versus plenty impact people’s strategies for water sharing when catastrophe strikes?

-Planned collaborations include Carlos Garcia-Quijano, University of Rhode Island and Wendy Jepson, Texas A & M.
+Collaborators include Carlos Garcia-Quijano, University of Rhode Island and Natalia Rodriguez, University of Puerto Rico.

 Measuring Household Water Insecurity